Sofacosta/pizzeria/README.md

 #### Project initiated: 02-25-2021
 #### By Sofia Acosta
 ## Project Description
 This is my indepentent project to showcase the lesson learned last week: Object-Oriented JavaScript.
-This is a werbsite for a pizza company where a user can choose one or more individual toppings and a size to order a pizza.
+This is a website for a pizza company where a user can choose one or more individual toppings and a size to order a pizza.
 ## Specs

 ```